 Research is conducted by a multi-disciplinary Research Team, composed of certified experts in water chemistry, aquatic biology, and terrestrial science.
 Our lab and field facilities serve as a hub for water ecology research in an urban landscape, situated in a scenic natural and constructed wetland connected to the Savannah River.
 In addition to research, we offer internships to growing scientists at the undergraduate and recent graduate level.

-Phinizy Center Research Team: Jillian Amurao (Lab Supervisor), Jacob Lott (Research Technician), Rachael Gonzalez (Research Assistant), and Callie Oldfield, PhD (Research Director).
+Phinizy Center Research Team: Jacob Lott (Research Technician), Callie Oldfield, PhD (Former Research Director) Rachael Gonzalez (Research Manager), and Jillian Amurao (Lab Supervisor).

 We collect objective water quality data that informs communities, corporate entities, and cities, as well as state and federal regulators.
 By gaining a full understanding of the drivers of water quality and freshwater ecology, we can develop solutions to minimize impacts on these important systems.
 Through our research, we aim to find the necessary balance between a healthy river ecology and the needs of the communities around the Savannah River basin.

-To support freshwater research through a donation, or to inquire about partnering for freshwater research, contact the Research Director at 706-396-1425 or email firstname.lastname@example.org.
+To support freshwater research through a donation, or to inquire about partnering for freshwater research, contact the Research Manager at 706-396-1425 or email Rachael.email@example.com.

 Scientists collecting water samples from a stream in Augusta, GA.